 When cooking lettuce it’s important to use the right kind.
 Soft pillowy lettuce like butterleaf isn’t well suited for being cooked.
 Your best bet is to use crisp lettuce with a firm stem like Romaine or Iceberg.
 While iceberg will work just fine, I tend to find its flavor almost non-existent, so really you just want to get a nice head of Romaine lettuce.

-5 leaves of Romaine lettuce washed and well dried then cut into 1″ strips
+- 5 Romaine lettuce (washed and well dried then cut into 1" strips)